🧐 5 Myths About AI in Medicine

 Myth #1: AI Will Soon Completely Replace Doctors

-This is perhaps the biggest and loudest fear.
-The imagination immediately paints a picture: you walk into a clinic, and instead of a cozy office with a human doctor, you’re greeted by a cold terminal that scans you with a laser and impassively prints out a diagnosis and prescription.
+This is probably the biggest and loudest fear.
+The imagination immediately paints a picture: you walk into a clinic, and instead of a cozy office with a human doctor, you’re greeted by a cold terminal that scans you with a laser and impassively prints out a diagnosis and a prescription.
 Chilling!

 What’s the reality?